-A Waitrose supermarket in Oxford is trialling plastic-free shopping by allowing customers to bring in their own, refillable containers for fruit and veg, pasta, cereals, coffee, and even wine.
+Waitrose has extended its packaging-free trial to stores in Abingdon, Cheltenham and Wallingford.
+The trial allows customers to bring in their own, refillable containers for fruit and veg, pasta, cereals, coffee, and even wine.
 But is it better for the environment and also cheaper?
 Our analysis suggests it could tick both boxes.

 But is it worth the hassle of having to bring your own containers, and does this way of shopping at Waitrose cost more?

-To find out, we took a trip to the store running the trial – Botley Road, Oxford – to crunch the numbers.
+To find out, we took a trip in June 2019 to the store running the trial – Botley Road, Oxford – to crunch the numbers.
 We checked a number of items, and found that it’s at least as cheap to buy many of them ‘loose’.

 How does Waitrose measure up to rival supermarkets overall?
 Find out in our reviews of the best and worst supermarkets.